defano/wyldcard/README.md

 The value of each menu is treated as a list; you can add, delete, or modify menu items by mutating items in the menu's value.
 For example, to replace the contents of a menu `put "Item 1,-,Item 2" into menu "My Custom Menu"`.
 To append items to a menu, `put "Item 3" after the last line of menu "My Custom Menu"`.
 To delete a menu item, `delete the second line of menu "Edit"`

-Use the `reset menuBar` command to restore the application menu bar to eliminate any changes you've made to the menu bar and restore the default menus and menu items.
+Use the `reset menuBar` command to eliminate any changes you've made to the menu bar and restore the default menus and menu items.

 #### Responding to user selections in the menu bar